vrmedina/d_Videogame_Store/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Welcome to the Videogame Rental Store API!
+This section will guide you through the initial steps to get the API up and running in your development environment.
+You will find instructions on how to set up the necessary prerequisites, install dependencies, and run the API locally.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Before getting started with the Videogame Rental Store API, ensure that you have the following prerequisites installed:

 1. Install .NET 7 SDK for your O.S.
    ```sh